Travel guide

 2. Go to Settings → Mobile Data → Add eSIM and scan it.

-3. Label the profile as "Botswana" to quickly locate it.
+3. Label the profile as "Botswana" to find it quickly.

 4. Upon landing in Gaborone or Maun, activate the data line and deactivate roaming for your home SIM.

-If it's your first time, you can find the details in how to activate an eSIM.
-Once en route, keep these notes in mind: download offline maps of Maun, Kasane, and the park access points; take advantage of lodge Wi-Fi for heavy usage; carry a power bank, as electricity in camps can be limited; and enjoy the disconnection within the Okavango as part of the safari.
-24/7 Spanish support will resolve any questions if something doesn't connect upon arrival.
+If it's your first time, you can find the detailed step-by-step instructions in how to install an eSIM.
+Once on the road, keep these notes in mind: download offline maps for Maun, Kasane, and park entrances; use lodge Wi-Fi for heavy usage; carry a power bank, as electricity can be limited in camps; and enjoy the disconnection within the Okavango as part of the safari experience.
+24/7 Spanish-language support will resolve any questions if something doesn't connect upon arrival.

 Frequently Asked Questions